xpladev/docs/content/en/learn/learn/xpla-vault/vaults/web-vault.md

 type: docs
 ---

-The XPLA Web Vault is the official wallet of the XPLA Chain.
+The XPLA Web Vault is the official wallet of the CONX Chain.

 - [Vault Web Application](https://vault.xpla.io)